rcardin/rcardin.github.io/_posts/2015-05-26-handling-dynamic-id-objects-in-rft.markdown

 For example, the above code snippet allows you to find every drop down menu object (`Html.SELECT`) that is contained inside the object `doc`.
-Using the `false` argument, you are telling to RFT to search among all page elements, and not only among the ones that you've previously recorded.
+Using the `false` argument, you are telling to RFT to search among all page elements, and not only among the ones that you&#39;ve previously recorded.
 Then, if the page contains only one element of type `Html.SELECT`, we have done.
 Otherwise, you have to refine your search.

 {% highlight java %}